scaleoutsean/eseries-perf-analyzer/README.md

 ## Component versions

-This fork of EPA v3.0.0 was tested with E-Series SANtricity 11.74 and current Docker CE.
-It should work with other recent SANtricity versions and Docker CE.
+This fork of EPA v3.1 was tested with E-Series SANtricity 11.74, current Docker CE, Docker Compose v1, and Ubuntu 22.04.
+It should work with other recent SANtricity versions and Linux distributions.